 Revenue related to the Remote Accommodations Business, such as lodging and related ancillary services, was recognized pursuant to the terms of the contractual relationships with customers in the period in which services were provided.
 In some contracts, rates varied over the contract term.
 In these cases, revenue was generally recognized on a straight-line basis over the contract.
 Certain of the remote accommodations arrangements contained a lease of the lodging facilities and other non-lease services.
 Arrangement consideration was allocated between lodging and services based on the relative estimated selling price of each deliverable.
-The estimated price of the lodging and services when sold separately, or based upon the best estimate of selling price method.
+The estimated price of the lodging and services deliverables was based on the price of lodging and services when sold separately, or based upon the best estimate of selling price method.